saucelabs/sauce-docs/docs/error-reporting/platform-integrations/source-map.md

 import TabItem from '@theme/TabItem';
 import useBaseUrl from '@docusaurus/useBaseUrl';

-The following steps guides you through configuring your JS application to automatically upload sourcemap files during project build.
-Additionally, it will explain how to set the appropriate ID in your Backtrace client to match errors with the corresponding sourcemap files.
+The following steps guide you through configuring your JS application to automatically upload sourcemap files during the project build.
+Additionally, it explains how to set the appropriate ID in your Backtrace client to match errors with the corresponding sourcemap files.

 ## What You'll Need